 If you are planning to stay at an Airbnb, you can click here to redeem a $50 Airbnb discount coupon.
 If you prefer to stay at a hotel, I highly recommend that you check out the reviews and best prices of hotels in Seoul on TripAdvisor.
-This is my site of choice for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
-I also love the fantastic feature where it compares room prices from all the booking partners (Agoda, Expedia, etc) and automatically selects the lowest price for me.
-After some research, we decided to stay at The Plaza Hotel Seoul which was a pretty boutique hotel.
+This is a good site for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
+I also like the feature where it compares room prices from all the booking partners (Agoda, Expedia, Booking.com, etc) and automatically selects the lowest price for me.
+After some research, we decided to stay at The Plaza Hotel Seoul which is a pretty boutique hotel.

 5 Things to Do at Gangnam